 Best Overall: Lava All Natural San Marzano Bloody Mary Mix

 Looking for a vegan mix?
-Lava uses fresh San Marzano tomatoes (uber-juicy plum tomatoes from the San Marzano region of Italy) and a base of reverse-osmosis purified water to craft an all-natural, plant-based bloody mary mix.
+Lava uses fresh San Marzano tomatoes (uber-juicy plum tomatoes from the San Marzano region of Italy) and a base of reverse-osmosis purified water to craft a plant-based bloody mary mix.
 With no added sugar or high-fructose syrup, this option is friendly to folks on a keto diet, too.

 Even though this mix is vegan, it loads on the flavors, is super fresh and smooth, and has a subtle spiciness, making it bold enough to play with the strong notes of vodka.
 If you prefer your drink a bit spicier, a few dashes of your favorite hot sauce will do.